fieldtrip/website/development/deprecated.md

 - **normalisevolume.m** has been renamed to volumenormalise
 - **segmentvolume.m** has been renamed to volumesegment

 January 2006: Some of the artifact detection functions have been completely rewritten.
 Although the new functions should have the same behavior, the exact same result cannot be guaranteed.
-To allow people to use the old implementations, they are stil available:
+To allow people to use the old implementations, they are still available:

 - **artifact_eog_old.m** is the old implementation of artifact_eog
 - **artifact_jump_old.m** is the old implementation of artifact_jump